usc-isi-bass/AutoCPS/fsw/README.md

 **Primary variations:**

 * Different sets/locations of servos/hydraulics/motors
-* Each servo/hydraulics/motors providing a different amount of force
+* Each servo/hydraulics/motors providing a different amount + scaling of force